<em>Oxalis</em>: planting, growing and care

 Oxalis in a nutshell

-• Oxalis have very decorative foliage, resembling clover, which can be green or purple
+- Oxalis offer very decorative foliage resembling clover, which can be green or purple

-• They are fairly easy to grow and are easily propagated
+- They are fairly easy to grow and propagate readily

-• They captivate with delicate foliage and flowers!
+- They charm with the delicacy of their foliage and their flowers!

 A word from our expert

-Oxalis is a small spreading groundcover plant that quickly spreads and closely resembles clover.
-Its leaves generally have three leaflets, but in some species they have four.
-Oxalis also produce pretty little star-shaped flowers, often white, pink or yellow, sometimes red.
+Oxalis is a small, rapidly spreading groundcover plant that closely resembles clover.
+Its leaves usually have three leaflets, but some species have four.
+Oxalis also produce pretty star-shaped flowers, often white, pink or yellow, sometimes red.

-Oxalis can resemble weeds that people try to get rid of rather than grow!
+Oxalis can look like weeds that people try to remove rather than to grow!
 Some, such as Oxalis corniculata and Oxalis acetosella, are common adventive species in gardens in France.
 However, there are also very decorative species that are not very invasive.
-Besides, some of the varieties we will discuss on this page are frost-tender and will struggle to survive winter without protection.
+In fact, some of the varieties discussed in this fact sheet are frost-tender and will struggle to survive winter without protection.

-Oxalis triangularis is an original plant with a striking, very graphic, modern style.
-It is prized for its deep, dark purple colour and triangular leaflets.
-Oxalis deppei, by contrast, has a true four-leaf-clover look, but with bicoloured leaflets, green on the outside and brown in the centre.
-Others are impressive for their flowering: for example Oxalis versicolor, which produces stunning white-and-red flowers, very striking!
+The Oxalis triangularis is an unusual plant with a very graphic, modern appearance.
+It is prized for its deep purple colour and triangular leaflets.
+Oxalis deppei, by contrast, really looks like a four-leaf clover, but with bicoloured leaflets, green on the outside and brown in the centre.
+Other oxalis are impressive for their flowering, such as Oxalis versicolor, which produces stunning white-and-red flowers.

-Oxalis can easily be grown in pots or planters, allowing them to be brought under cover when temperatures fall.
-Some species, such as Oxalis triangularis, even adapt very well to being grown indoors.
+Oxalis can easily be grown in pots or containers.
+This makes it possible to bring them under cover when temperatures fall.
+Some species, such as Oxalis triangularis, adapt very well to indoor cultivation.

 Description and botany